Want to use Google Meet with your team? G Suite Essentials is free through September 30th. Try it today

 Users with disabilities can participate in Google Meet video meetings using accessibility features in Meet, Chrome Browser, and Google meeting room hardware.

 - Live captions—Display captions of the person speaking so that participants who are deaf or hard-of-hearing can follow what’s said in video meetings.
 If you record a video meeting, captions are not recorded and don't appear when you play the recording.

 - Screen readers and magnifiers—Blind and low-vision users can use the built-in screen reader, full-page zoom, high-contrast color, and accessibility extensions in Chrome Browser.

 - Keyboard shortcuts—Users can control the camera and microphone and open accessibility features using the keyboard.

-See: Keyboard shortcuts
+See: G Suite keyboard shortcuts